shoyo/acoustic-keylogger/README.md

 and __supervised_learning.py__ in the __src/jupyter__ directory.
 These notebooks (for the most part) mirror the code in the corresponding __src/scripts__ directory.

+In many cases, I find it useful to run a Python script within the Docker container specified by __Dockerfile__, but outside of the Jupyter notebook (I've had cases where the Jupyter kernel dies during computationally intensive work, but work fine when the same operations are run outside of the notebook).
+In such cases, run

+    docker-compose run env <insert Python command>

+Example:

+    docker-compose run env python -i src/scripts/supervised_learning.py

 ## Relevant Research Papers
 Research papers for reference.
 For the most part, I intend to follow the methodology for the Zhuang, Zhou, Tygar paper (k-clustering, HMMs for guessing, iterating with trained classifier from inferred data).